moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 [![Build Status](https://travis-ci.org/moodleuulm/moodle-block_course_overview_campus.svg?branch=master)](https://travis-ci.org/moodleuulm/moodle-block_course_overview_campus)

-Moodle block which provides all functionality of block_course_overview, provides additional filters to be used on university campuses as well as the possibility to hide courses and course news from the course list
+Moodle block which provides all functionality of block_course_overview, provides additional filters to be used on university campuses as well as the possibility to hide courses from the course list

 Requirements